 The paper is organized as follows.
-In the next section \ref{sec-2} we present decay rate formulas for $\tau$ and meson LFV and LNV decays and their reduced forms, in the resonant domains of neutrino masses.
-In sec.\ref{sec-3} we discuss theoretical uncertainties in the calculation of the total decay width of sterile neutrinos and present our ``inclusive'' approach based on Bloom-Gilman duality.
-This approach allows one to avoid large uncertainties related to the heavy meson decay constants, which are typical in the conventional channel-by-channel approach.
-In sec.\ref{sec-4} we discuss the extraction of the limits on the active-sterile neutrino mixing matrix elements $|U_{e N}|, |U_{\mu N}|, |U_{eN} U_{\tau N}|, |U_{\mu N} U_{\tau N}|$ and present the corresponding exclusion plots.
-In sec. \ref{sec-5} we discuss the $0\nu\beta\beta$-decay constraints on sterile neutrino parameters and their possible implications for CP-violation in the neutrino sector.
-Here we also give predictions for the rates of some LNV and LFV decays of $K, D, D_{s},B, B_{c}$-mesons.
-Sec.VI summarizes our main results.
+In Sec. \ref{sec-2} we present decay rate formulas for $\tau$ and meson LFV and LNV decays and their reduced forms, in the resonant domains of the sterile neutrino mass.
+In Sec. \ref{sec-3} we discuss theoretical uncertainties in the calculation of the total decay width of sterile neutrinos and present our ``inclusive'' approach based on Bloom-Gilman duality.
+This approach allows one to avoid uncertainties related to the heavy meson decay constants, which are typical for the conventional channel-by-channel approach.
+In Sec. \ref{sec-4} we discuss the extraction of the limits on the active-sterile neutrino mixing matrix elements $|U_{e N}|, |U_{\mu N}|, |U_{\tau N}|$ and present the corresponding exclusion plots.
+In Sec. \ref{sec-5} we discuss the $0\nu\beta\beta$-decay constraints on the sterile neutrino parameters and their possible implications for probing Majorana phases of the neutrino states.
+Here we also derive predictions for the rates of some LNV and LFV decays of $K, D, D_{s},B, B_{c}$-mesons as yet unconstrained experimentally.
+Sec.
+VI summarizes our main results.